kaizen-ai/kaizenflow/docs/Python_Imports_and_packages.md

 # Goals of packages

 - The goal of creating packages is to:
-    - simplify the import from clients
+    - Simplify the import from clients
-    - hide in which file the actual code is, so that we can reorganize the code without having to change all the client code
+    - Hide in which file the actual code is, so that we can reorganize the code without having to change all the client code
-    - organize the code in related units
+    - Organize the code in related units
-    - make it simpler to avoid import loops by enforcing that there are no import loops in any module and no import loops among modules
+    - Make it simpler to avoid import loops by enforcing that there are no import loops in any module and no import loops among modules

 - E.g., referring to package from a different package looks like
    ```python